The ICE Project

-In 2014 the world will begin to commemorate the 100th anniversary of Sir Ernest Shackleton’s 1914 Endurance expedition.
+On August 30, 2016 the world commemorated the 100th anniversary of Sir Ernest Shackleton’s 1914 Endurance expedition.
 Although Shackleton’s original goal to cross the Antarctic on foot was a spectacular failure, his rescue of his 27 men in the face of impossible odds is widely recognized as one of history’s greatest feats.
 In recent years, documentaries and books about Shackleton and the expedition have generated countless fans while providing unique insight into Shackleton’s extraordinary leadership skills.
 The Ice Project endeavors to complete the picture.
 As ambitious in scope as anything Shackleton himself might have dreamed up, the Ice Project is a first in combining entertainment, education, and grassroots activism:

 - Ice – the first feature film about Shackleton’s Endurance Expedition